Texas Southern Tigers football

 The Texas Southern Tigers is the college football team representing Texas Southern University, a historically black university (HBCU) in Houston.
 The Tigers play in the NCAA's Division I FCS as a member of the Southwestern Athletic Conference (SWAC), a conference whose members are all HBCUs.
-In 2012, the Tigers moved into the new Shell Energy Stadium, built for the city's Major League Soccer team, the Houston Dynamo.
-It replaced the Alexander Durley Sports Complex as the home of Tiger football.
+In 2012, the Tigers moved into the new Shell Energy Stadium in East Downtown, built for the city's Major League Soccer team, the Houston Dynamo.
+It replaced Delmar Stadium as the primary home of Tiger football.